 The diagram below illustrates how to deploy the undercloud on a single bare metal server and how to distribute the overcloud across multiple bare metal servers.

-OpenStack Charm
+OpenStack Charms

 Summary